Section 3772.04 | Adjudications; hearings; orders.

 (18) Any mitigating factors offered by the licensee; and

 (19) Any other factors the commission considers relevant.

 (C) For the purpose of conducting any study or investigation, the commission may direct that public hearings be held at a time and place, prescribed by the commission, in accordance with section 121.22 of the Revised Code.
 The commission shall give notice of all public hearings in such manner as will give actual notice to all interested parties.

-(D)(1) For the purpose of conducting the hearing in an adjudication under division (A) of this section, or in the discharge of any duties imposed by this chapter, the commission may require that testimony be given under oath and administer such oath, issue subpoenas compelling the attendance of witnesses and the production of any papers, books, and accounts, directed to the sheriffs of the counties where such witnesses or papers, books, and accounts are found and cause the deposition of any witness.
+(D)(1) For the purpose of conducting the hearing in an adjudication under division (A) of this section, or in the discharge of any duties imposed by this chapter or Chapter 3775. of the Revised Code, the commission may require that testimony be given under oath and administer such oath, issue subpoenas compelling the attendance of witnesses and the production of any papers, books, and accounts, directed to the sheriffs of the counties where such witnesses or papers, books, and accounts are found and cause the deposition of any witness.
 The subpoenas shall be served and returned in the same manner as subpoenas in criminal cases are served and returned.
 The fees of sheriffs shall be the same as those allowed by the court of common pleas in criminal cases.